rhuebler/HOPS/README.md

 For the source code to MaltExtract: https://github.com/rhuebler/MaltExtract

+As target list of for MaltExtract you can try the one from the resource folder in the HOPS github repositry or create your own on.
+Just remember to specify it in a config file so HOPS can find it.

 For the source code to the postprocessing scipts: https://github.com/keyfm/amps

 If you encounter any problems running HOPS please contact huebler@shh.mpg.de and provide the config file you are using as well as the log file that was generated, this will greatly speed up troublehooting.